A wise man once said:

-Think of it like Kickstarting/Crowdfunding a salary: lots people giving a little (and a few giving a lot) makes a real, sizable impact.
+(Think of it like Kickstarting/Crowdfunding a salary: with lots people giving a little (and a few giving a lot) a project can be supported sustainably).

-Going down this road keeps the show free for everyone and gives people with the means/passion to support the show insider-access and the opportunity to shape the future of the podcast and the chance to be a part of a vibrant, passionate community of people who love Northern Ireland.
+Going down this road keeps the show free for everyone and gives people with the means to support the show insider-access, opportunity to shape the future of the podcast and the chance to be a part of a vibrant, passionate community of people who love Northern Ireland.

-So, in a sentence: Best Of Belfast Patreon Producer’s Club is a place for champions of the podcast to get together and push forward all the great stuff that's going on in N.I.
+So, in a sentence: Best Of Belfast Producer’s Club is a place for super-fans of the show to join the podcast’s inner-circle and contribute to its success.

 Become A Producer Today + Make A Difference